 Thus, you can use data to provide a pleasant experience, which you can then leverage to gain even more data and further improve the customer’s experience.
 The best part?
 Such transactions put both parties in a win-win situation.

 What Are the Best Metrics to Track Progress?

 Tracking your ecommerce customer journey is important as it allows you to improve your clients’ experiences to help your business grow.

-The conversion rate refers to the number of visitors your e-commerce site receives and how many results in successful purchases or conversions.
+The conversion rate refers to the number of visitors your eShop site receives and how many results in successful purchases or conversions.

-However, the transition from awareness to conversion has a fair amount of obstacles and doesn’t guarantee a sale as it depends on a variety of factors.
+However, the transition from awareness to conversion has a fair number of obstacles and doesn’t guarantee a sale, as it depends on a variety of factors.
 Your business is thus considered more successful if you’re able to persuade website visitors to place an order, thereby improving your conversion rate.

 The formula to calculate the conversion rate is: CR = (Total number of customers / Total Unique Visitors) * 100